oracle-livelabs/security/data-safe/assess-database-users/assess-database-users-ocw.md

 1. Access the SQL worksheet in **Database Actions**.

-2. If needed, clear the worksheet and the **Script Output** tab.
+2. Clear the worksheet and the **Script Output** tab.

-3. On the SQL worksheet, enter the following commands:
+3. On the SQL worksheet, enter the following commands.
+Substitute your own password for database-password.

     ```
     <copy>DROP USER evil_rich;
-    CREATE USER joe_smith identified by Oracle123_Oracle123;
+    CREATE USER joe_smith identified by database-password;
     GRANT PDB_DBA to joe_smith;</copy>
     ```